Best laptop deals for Amazon Prime Day 2024

 Editor

-Prime Day is finally here.
-Between now and midnight on Wednesday 17 July, big discounts on some of the best laptops of 2024 are continuing to drop left, right and centre, not to mention savings on everything from TVs and power tools to headphones, coffee machines and more.
+It’s the final day of Prime Day - between now and midnight tonight, big discounts on some of the best laptops of 2024 are continuing to drop left, right and centre, not to mention savings on everything from TVs and power tools to headphones, coffee machines and more.

 While you might have already spotted a cheap laptop with a huge discount from an unknown brand appearing in the sale, we’d recommend staying away from those.
 Laptops receive some of the biggest price cuts during Prime Day but don’t be lured in by the price tag.